aplteam/Cider/docs/Cider-User-Guide.md

 Now there might well be demand for executing some code in order to initialise your project.

-This can be achieved by assigning the name of a function to `lx`.
+This can be achieved by assigning the name of a function to `init`.
 This must again be relative to the root of your project.

 Notes: